Facilitating Testing Accommodations

 If a change in testing arrangements is necessary, Disability Services must be notified as soon as the student or professor knows of the change.
 If a student wishes to reschedule an exam, Disability Services must have written or verbal approval from the instructor.
 Repeated failures of a student to show up for a proctored exam may result in loss of privileges to take exams at Disability Services.
 It is the student's responsibility to talk to the professor regarding his or her failure to show up for the exam, and if possible, to reschedule the exam.

 Students are told specifically not to take tests without the accommodations for which they have been approved.
-If the accommodation, as arranged by the faculty member, is not appropriate or if a faculty member refuses to make an approved accommodation, the student should refuse to take the test and notify Disability Services and the school or college responsible for the course immediately.
+If the accommodation, as arranged by the faculty member, is not appropriate or if a faculty member refuses to make an approved accommodation, the student should refuse to take the test and notify Disability Services and the Monmouth College administration responsible for the course.